Marietta Prenuptial Agreement Lawyers

 The experienced attorneys at our firm are well-prepared to advise engaged couples regarding premarital agreements.

-Cobb County Prenup Drafting Attorneys: More Than 25 Years Of Combined Experience
+Marietta Prenup Drafting Attorneys: More Than 25 Years Of Combined Experience

 Romantic considerations aside, marriage is a contract.
 If you enter into the contract and that marriage breaks up, a court will have the authority to determine the terms under which it is dissolved.
 A stranger who is not involved in your welfare will be able to make decisions regarding division of assets, alimony and the religious upbringing of your children.